athankefalas/RouteLinkKit/README.md

 * Uses UIKit based navigation, and exposes the navigation controller in use.

 **Limitations:**
 * Supports stacked navigation only.
-Not compatible with SwiftUI automatic sidebar and master-detail navigation configuration.
+Not directly compatible with SwiftUI automatic sidebar and master-detail navigation configuration.
 * Uses UIKit based navigation, which limits any products to work only on platforms that support UIKit.
 * Minor set up and configuration may be required.
 * All routes managed by a specific router must be of the same base type.